tnweaver/Operating-System-Preformance-Improvement-Tools/README.md

 - Windows
 - Linux

-Idk what else to add I am just going to add scripts or tools that others and I use making a huge collection of work for each operating system...
+Idk what else to add I am just going to add scripts or tools that others and I use making a huge collection of work for each operating system... (mainly just windows)

 ## Windows